toolmantim/rack-digestif/Readme.md

 Rails Usage
 -----------

-Firstly add the gem to the `assets` group in your Gemfile:
+Firstly add the gem to the `assets` group in your Gemfile, for example:

     group :assets do
       gem 'rack-digestif'
-      # ...

 and then add the following to your application.rb: